How to Improve Organic CTR? (Proven Strategies for 2026)

 The good thing about using WordPress is that you can easily set up your URL permalink on your WordPress site under Settings > Permalinks.

-Here’s how it looks like;
+Here’s what it looks like;

 permalink structure